The future is upon us, particularly in how we provide counseling.

 With ethical issues in mind, here are four software solutions used by practitioners that can facilitate safe and secure practice management.

-Quenza is built from the ground up with security in mind.
-Both GDPR and HIPAA compliant, Quenza ensures secure interactions between you and your clients by making use of personal PIN codes and 128-bit encryption.
+First and foremost, Quenza is both GDPR and HIPAA compliant, facilitating secure interactions between you and your clients using personal PIN codes and 128-bit encryption.

 2. Power Diary